enginsancak/agentic_rag_bot_openai-api/README.md

 - The generated answer is streamed to the user interface in real time.
 - First token latency is measured and shown.

-**15. Agent Insights Display**
-- Each agent’s output (rewrite, route, retrieve, evaluate) is displayed for transparency.
-- The user can track each stage of the reasoning.

-**16. Session Persistence**
-- Queries and responses are stored in st.session_state to preserve conversation history.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.